Employment Class Action Attorneys in California

 What is a Class Action?

 A class action is a lawsuit where a member or members of a group who have suffered similar violations collectively bring a lawsuit forward on behalf of that group.
 Class actions are an essential component of the American legal system and an excellent tool to achieve justice for large groups of people.
-They also advance public policy goals by serving as a sort of regulatory check on the behavior of large organizations that may otherwise suffer little consequences.
+They also advance public policy goals by serving as a sort of regulatory check on the behavior of large organizations that may otherwise suffer few little consequences.
 Class actions are commonly used for various legal matters, including consumer protection, environmental issues, finance, and employment.

 How Class Action Lawsuits Work